Frequently Asked Questions

 How does FEEN handle captured pieces?

-FEEN uses the Hands field (the second of three fields) to represent captured pieces:
+FEEN uses the Hands field (the second of three fields) to represent captured Pieces:

 <piece-placement> <hands> <style-turn>